MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - CloudWatch is for **monitoring** performance
   - e.g. CPU, disk reads, network packets, queue size
   - NOT included by default: memory, disk swap, disk space and page file utilization, log collection
-  - CloudTrail is for **auditing** and tracking suspicious activities
 - standard monitoring with EC2 is every **5** minutes; detailed monitoring is **1** minute
 - by default, need **15** minutes to trigger the first alarm
 - CloudWatch Events can monitor state changes